head-gardener/spring-vault-pg-example/README.md

 until application passes its healthcheck.
 This will

 1. Generate certificates and truststore.
-1. Launch Vault, create PKI on it with Terraform, generate Postgres certificates.
+1. Launch Vault, create PKI on it with Terraform.
-1. Launch Postgres, configure and verify Vault's database engine.
+1. Launch agent and Postgres, configure and verify Vault's database engine.
 1. Start Spring application and wait for its healthcheck.

 After that look through Postgres's connection logs.
 All connections - including